dileepbalakrishnan/SurveyShrike/README.md

 # SurveyShrike
-Implementation of a sample survey Implementation of a sample survey application.
+Implementation of a sample survey application.

 This application is based on the new Blazor framework from ASP.Net Core team.